nickd0/wfmu-listener/doc/roadmap.md

 - [ ] Click track to skip to it
 - [x] Styling
 - [ ] Tests
-- [ ] view more than just xml feed since its only the last few days?
 - [ ] Timeouts and error handling
 - [ ] Cleanup, revamp electron, model, interface files
 - [x] Integrate media controls